jwworth/command-line-cheat-sheet/README.md

 > 'The less effort, the faster and more powerful you will be.' —Bruce Lee

-The goal of this document is to be the most exhaustive command line cheat sheet on the internet.
+The goal of this document is to be the most exhaustive UNIX command line cheat sheet on the internet.

 ### White Belt